 L.E.A.D WITH A PURPOSE!

-Legacy Education Afrocentric Development (L.E.A.D)!
-The purpose of the L.E.A.D program is to encourage Black and Afrocentric youth and their allies to graduate from high school and pursue higher education, finding purpose in education while becoming well-rounded members of our community.
-The program will offer a diverse curriculum that integrates leadership and culturally relevant themes for students.
+L.E.A.D: Legacy Education for Afrocentric Development continues to enhance the needs of students in our community.
+The primary goal of L.E.A.D is to encourage Black and Afrocentric youth to graduate from high school and pursue a well-rounded education and apprenticeships, which contributes to becoming productive members of our community and behind.
+The program will offer a diverse curriculum that integrates leadership and culturally relevant themes for students from all ethnic and cultural backgrounds.

 Leadership: